-- WooCommerce doesn’t provide customer support, you need to ask on forums or submit tickets when you have an issue.
+- It doesn’t provide customer support, you need to ask on forums or submit tickets when you have an issue.

 - It keeps the WordPress plugin up to date with your current browsers.
-At times the WooCommerce platform fails to meet the updates.
+At the same time, this platform fails to meet the updates.
 In case you can run some plugin tags as usually.

-If you have already set up the WordPress platform, This platform is a good choice for you.
-Installation of this platform is easy than another platform.
-The most basic setup of this platform.
+If you have already set up the WordPress platform, this platform is a good choice for you.
+However, installation of this platform is easy than another platform.
 As long as you are familiar with WordPress, it should not be a problem.